RoanH/gMark/README.md

-usage: gmark [-c <file>] [-f] [-g <size>] [-h] [-o <folder>] [-s <syntax>] [-w <file>] -c,--config <file>     The workload and graph configuration file -f,--force             Overwrite existing files if present -g,--graph <size>      Triggers graph generation, a graph size can be provided (overrides the ones
-                        set in the configuration file) -h,--help              Prints this help text -o,--output <folder>   The folder to write the generated output to -s,--syntax <syntax>   The concrete syntax(es) to output
+usage: gmark [-c <file>] [-f] [-g <size>] [-h] [-o <folder>] [-s <syntax>] [-w <file>] -c,--config <file>     The workload and graph configuration file -f,--force             Overwrite existing files if present -h,--help              Prints this help text -o,--output <folder>   The folder to write the generated output to -s,--syntax <syntax>   The concrete syntax(es) to output